IkoJuniyus/MBI-base-Android/README.md

-this application to help find proportional weight and height
+this application to help find proportional weight and height "UPDATE"